ramsestone/Neopets-Shop-Autopricer/README.md

 ## Notes
 - Ensure you are logged into Neopets for the script to function correctly.
 - You can change the discount by modifying the variable “discount” on line 16 of the script (default is 0.05, which equals 5% off).
+- If JellyNeo has `Inflation Notice` you'll have to manually search for a price.

 ## Contributing
 Feel free to submit issues or pull requests to improve the script.